 Castlefield Manchester Sermon: Michael Morpurgo

 We are thrilled to be commissioning beloved author, poet, playwright and librettist Michael Morpurgo to deliver this year’s Castlefield Manchester Sermon in the spectacular setting of Manchester Cathedral.
 His sermon, All Things Bright and Beautiful, explores our ever diminishing connection to our natural surroundings: our reliance upon them, exploitation of them, and our myopia to a growing crisis.
-A skilled and sensitive writer of stories that bring history and the beauty of the natural world to life for young readers, Michael is a hard-working advocate for children whose views on writing, reading and wider world affairs are suffused with quiet wisdom and humour.
+A skilled and sensitive writer of stories for young readers, Michael’s views on writing, reading and wider world affairs are suffused with quiet wisdom and humour.

-Michael is author of many books for children including War Horse (adapted into a film and a sensational West End theatre production), Kensuke’s Kingdom, Why the Whales Came, Private Peaceful and Toto, a retelling of the Wizard Of Oz.
-He is the recipient of numerous awards and honours including the Whitbread Award, The Nestle Smarties Book Prize, The Blue Peter Award and an OBE.
+He is the author of many books including War Horse (adapted into a film and a sensational West End theatre production), Why the Whales Came, Private Peaceful and Toto, a retelling of the Wizard of Oz.
 He served as Britain’s Children’s Laureate from 2003-2005.
 The sermon will be followed by a conversation between Michael and host Carol Ackroyd.

-This event is presented in partnership with Manchester Cathedral and sponsored by Castlefield, responsible financial advice and thoughtful investment specialist with headquarters in Manchester.
+This event is presented in partnership with Manchester Cathedral and sponsored by Castlefield, responsible financial advice and thoughtful investment specialist.

 Doors open 6.30pm, event starts at 7pm.